-Today’s archeological site covers about 34 hectares, accounting for two thirds of the original city of Ostia (with its extensions).
+Today’s archeological site covers about 34 hectares, accounting for two thirds of the original city of Ostia Italy (extensions included).

 To get to Ostia Antica by public transport, you need to take the train from the Piramide station.
 If you are in the center of Rome, take the Metro B to Laurentina and get off at the Piramide station (the fourth stop from Termini, also called Porta San Paolo).
 Metro line B is the one that also goes to the Colosseum.
 The total travel time depends on where you stay in Rome.
 Fortunately, I stayed in Gianicolense, which is only a few tram stations away from Piramide.